Tips for Cleaning Your AC System

 2. Clean the Outside

 Then turn on the vacuum to slowly clean the metallic fins.
-These components are also known as condenser coils and divert heat away from your unit.
+These pieces are also called condenser coils and move heat away from your unit.

 You need to be considerate of these delicate coils.
-Misshapen or crushed fins can influence efficiency.
+Warped or crinkled fins can influence efficiency.

 3. Fix Bent Fins

-Use a butter knife to adjust bent fins.
-You can also get a fin comb from an appliance parts store.
-A pro from Dave's Diversified Services should handle severe damage.
+Use a butter knife to rearrange bent fins.
+You can also use a fin comb from an appliance part website.
+A pro from Dave's Diversified Services should fix large amounts of damage.

 4. Clean the Inside

-After taking out the fan, fish out leaves and other yard waste.
-Then wipe the inside of the equipment with a wet cloth.
+After removing the fan, pull out leaves and other yard rubbish.
+Then mop the inside of the equipment with a wet sponge.

-The only coil cleaner you need is water.
-Use gentle pressure from a hose nozzle to clean the fins, spraying water from the inside out.
-Replace the fan once you’re completed.
+The only coil cleaner you have to have is water.
+Use light pressure from a hose nozzle to wash the fins, showering water from the inside out.
+Put the fan back in once you’re done.

 5. Test Your Air Conditioner

-It’s safe to restore power and turn your air conditioner back on.
-If it’s not running like it should, give us a call at 540-636-3396.
+Now it’s time to restore power and turn your air conditioner back on.
+If it’s not operating correctly, contact us a call at 540-636-3396.

 Related: Air Conditioner Service: Pay a Little Now, Save Later